EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: Abstract

 Instruction-based image editing has advanced rapidly, yet reliable and interpretable evaluation remains a bottleneck.
 Current protocols either (i) depend on paired reference images—resulting in limited coverage and inheriting biases from prior generative models—or (ii) rely \textit{solely} on zero-shot vision–language models (VLMs), whose prompt-based assessments of instruction following, content consistency, and visual quality are often imprecise.

-To address this, we introduce \edv~, an automated, scalable, and fine-grained evaluation framework for multi-turn instruction-based editing from an object-centric perspective, supported by a suite of expert tools.
-Given an image, \edv~ first decomposes it into semantically meaningful objects, then synthesizes diverse, context-aware editing instructions.
-For evaluation, it integrates VLMs with open-vocabulary object detectors to assess instruction following, uses semantic-level feature extractors to evaluate content consistency, and leverages human preference models to judge visual quality.
-We show that combining VLMs with object detectors yields stronger agreement with human judgments in instruction-following evaluation compared to using VLMs alone and CLIP-based metrics.
-Furthermore, the pipeline’s modular design allows future tools to be seamlessly integrated, enhancing evaluation accuracy over time.
+To address this, we introduce \edv, an automated and fine-grained evaluation framework grounded in an object-centric perspective, designed to assess not only standard single-turn but also multi-turn instruction-based editing with precision.
+Given an input image, \edv~first decomposes it into semantically meaningful objects, then synthesizes diverse, context-aware editing instructions while dynamically updating object pools across turns.
+These two stages enable two novel object-centric metrics tailored for multi-turn evaluation and one global metric of visual quality: 1) EdiVal-IF, which measures instruction following by combining open-vocabulary object detectors for symbolic checks with VLMs for semantic verification on detector-guided crops; 2) EdiVal-CC, which evaluates content consistency by calculating semantic similarity of unchanged objects and background using the evolving object pools; and 3) EdiVal-VQ, which quantifies changes in overall visual quality with human preference models.

-Instantiating this pipeline, we build \textbf{EdiVal-Bench}, a multi-turn editing benchmark covering 9 instruction types and 11 state-of-the-art editing models spanning autoregressive (AR), flow-matching, and diffusion paradigms.
-Our analysis shows that \emph{Nano Banana} achieves the best overall balance of instruction following and content consistency while maintaining surprisingly low latency; \emph{GPT-Image-1} exhibits the strongest instruction following across turns but ranks among the lowest in content consistency and has high latency; AR models substantially outperform non-AR models in multi-turn editing by better preserving contextual coherence; and \emph{Qwen-Image-Edit} is strong on the first turn but degrades in later turns due to exposure bias.
+Instantiating this pipeline, we build \textbf{EdiVal-Bench}, a multi-turn editing benchmark covering 9 instruction types and 16 state-of-the-art editing models spanning in-context \footnote{In this paper, we label certain closed-source models—GPT-Image-1/1.5, Nano Banana 1/2, and Gemini 2.0 Flash Image—as \textit{in-context}, since they are integrated into autoregressive language models in the web UI and support \textbf{in-context multi-turn editing}.}, flow-matching, and diffusion paradigms.
+Our results show that \emph{Seedream 4.0} achieves the best overall performance, offering the strongest balance of instruction following, content consistency, and latency. \emph{GPT-Image-1.5} clearly improves over \emph{GPT-Image-1}, especially in content consistency across turns, while \emph{Nano Banana 2} consistently outperforms \emph{Nano Banana} in instruction following and overall score,.
+Among flow-matching models, \emph{FLUX.2-max} is the strongest baseline, whereas \emph{Qwen-Image-Edit} performs well on the first turn but degrades sharply in later turns, indicating strong exposure bias in multi-turn editing.
 We demonstrate that \edv~can be used to identify existing failure modes, thereby informing the development of the next generation of editing models.
-Project page: \url{https://tianyucodings.github.io/EdiVAL-page/}
+Our code is available at \url{https://github.com/TianyuCodings/EdiVal}.